Sampling

 Head sampling

 Head sampling makes the sampling decision (whether to export the data or not) as early as possible.
 Therefore the decision cannot be based on the entire trace but only on the, very limited, information that is available.
-The otel collector has the which implements Consistent Probabality Sampling.
+The otel collector has the probabalistic sampling processor which implements Consistent Probabality Sampling.
 The sampler is configurable and makes a sampling decision based of the trace id (useful for traces) or of a hash of an attribute (useful for logs).
 This ensures that all spans for a trace are always sampled or not and you will have complete traces in SUSE Observability.

 The advantages of head sampling are: